Chapter 3:

 “Later.”

 The drive home was silent but for the hum of tires on wet pavement.
-The city slid past in streaks of white and gray—a watercolor drained of meaning.
-My phone vibrated once, then stilled.
-Messages from my father’s office, unread.
-I thought about the meeting, about him, about how everything lately felt like a dress rehearsal for a life I’d already performed too many times.
+The city passed in streaks of gray and white, a watercolor drained of meaning.
+I thought about the meeting, about my father, about how everything lately felt like a dress rehearsal for a life I’d already performed.

 The door was slightly ajar.

 A line of warm light spilled into the corridor.
 Not cold fluorescent white—warm.
-Out of place.
+Something seemingly out of place.

-Sato hadn’t mentioned maintenance.
-My pulse didn’t quicken, but it noticed.
-I stepped forward quietly, shoes whispering against marble.
+Sato hadn’t mentioned maintenance coming by today.
+I stepped forward quietly, my shoes whispering against the marble.

-“Careful with that, Hana,” a woman’s voice said—firm but gentle, the kind of tone born from years of service.
+“Careful with that, Hana,” a woman’s voice said, light but firm.

-“I—I wasn’t going to!” another answered, higher, quick with nerves.
-Human.
+“I—I wasn’t going to!” another answered, high, nervous, alive.

 I entered.

-Early twenties, slight and unassuming, but with the quiet steadiness of someone who had learned to measure the world carefully.
-Brown hair pinned back neatly, a few rebellious strands framing her face.
+The younger one who seemed in her early twenties, slight and unassuming, but with the quiet steadiness of someone who had learned to measure the world carefully.
+Her brown hair was pinned back neatly, a few rebellious strands framing her face.
 Eyes a deep, expressive brown—warm, intelligent, alert—though she fixed them on the floor the moment I looked.
 Her skin was smooth, faintly flushed with nervousness, and the small curve of her lips betrayed determination, restraint, and an undercurrent of life that this grayscale world wasn’t used to.

 I scanned the room.
 Nothing damaged.
 No threats.
 Just… them.